prjseal/IISExpress-Builder/README.md

 # IISExpress-Builder

-A PowerShell script, adapted from [https://github.com/mattou07/iis-builder](https://github.com/mattou07/iis-builder) that sets up custom domains with valid Self Signed SSL certificates for your .NET Core sites in IIS Express
+A PowerShell script that sets up custom domains with valid Self Signed SSL certificates for your .NET Core sites in IIS Express
+It was adapted from [https://github.com/mattou07/iis-builder](https://github.com/mattou07/iis-builder) so most of the credit goes to him.

 ## What problems does this tool solve?